pola-rs/polars-book/docs/user-guide/transformations/time-series/timezones.md

 hide:
   - toc
 ---

 # Time zones

 !!! quote "Tom Scott"

-    You really should never, ever deal with time zones if you can help it
+    You really should never, ever deal with time zones if you can help it.

 The `Datetime` datatype can have a time zone associated with it.
 Examples of valid time zones are: